britishdan/greeting-tdd-tutorial/introduction.md

 ## Overview
 At Wix we use an _outside-in_ approach.
 We create tests that trigger the system from the API.
 Testing from the _outside-in_ shows you how your users will see your API.
 Consider your tests as your first user.
 Testing from the _outside-in_ means that the test will go through all the layers of the system.
-It guarentees that the system is always integrated.
+It guarantees that the system is always integrated.
 > _Side note_
 > The alternative is the _inside-out_ approach, where each layer is developed separately and then integrated at the end.